wp-plugins/event-calendar-ticketing/readme.txt

 If you opt to sell tickets then you gain a world of functionality.
 WooEvents Pro is quite possibly the best solution available today.
 It integrates *directly* with the free WooCommerce plugin, which means you easily gain a super powerful ticket selling platform capable of taking payment with over 100 different payment gateways.

 All your ticketed events are fully configurable products in WooCommerce.

-No shims, no hacks, just straight up deep direct integration with WooCommerce.
+*No hacks, no shims, no funky workarounds.
+Just straight up deep direct integration with WooCommerce.*

 **With WooEvents Pro:**